geoelements/geoelements.github.io/research/index.md

 ### [Lattice Boltzmann Method]({{ site.url }}/research/lbm/)

 The Lattice Boltzmann equation Method (LBM) is a meso-scale fluid solver for modeling grain-scale fluid flow.
 The Discrete-Element Method (DEM) is coupled with LBM to model soil-fluid interactions at particulate scale.

+### eXplainable-AI (X-AI) and Machine Learning

+X-AI and ML research focuses on discovering new physics using a data-driven approach.
+We explain ML algorithms using post-hoc approaches and developing fully-interpretable glass-box ML algorithms.